lelandsequel/candlcrew/README.md

 - **Creates competition** through scoring and achievements
 - **Ensures comprehensive coverage** of all menu sections

-The game successfully converts the original 17-page PDF training manual into an interactive experience that's both educational and enjoyable for restaurant staff.
+The game successfully converts traditional restaurant training materials into an interactive experience that's both educational and enjoyable for restaurant staff at CandlCrew.